19 Fun Things to Do in Cairo, Egypt!

 Because I wanted to catch the sunset and show, and also see the pyramids at sunrise, I decided to book a night’s stay at a guesthouse right opposite the complex.
 I paid about $50 to stay in Guardian Guest House, and apart from the itchy bedding in my room, it was generally a good stay.

-In addition, the hospitality the owners of this guesthouse extended towards me and other guests staying here was remarkable.
+In addition, the hospitality that the owners of this guesthouse extended towards me and other guests staying here was remarkable.

 4. Things to Do in Cairo – Visit Old or Coptic Cairo